airborne-commando/OPSEC-OSINT-Tools/README.md

 * Usernames/creds/ID

 Use different usernames and creds on different websites, use a [word](https://free-article-spinner.com/) [spinner](https://www.rewritertools.com/article-spinner) to change sentences on everything if you wanted to conceal your identity (people will google who you really are).
-Can also use [anongpt](https://anonchatgpt.com/) or perplexity.
+Can also use perplexity.
 Try not to make much foes and the like and don't be noticeable on the internet (IE; don't be a turd) also don't plaster your face on the net and if you do try to look yourself up on the net.
 These are the BEST pieces of advice I can give anyone reading this. ***OSINT*** yourself.